intelligentplant/AppStoreConnect.Adapters/docs/tutorials/creating-an-adapter/05-Historical_Value_Queries.md

     - AVG
       - Name: Average
       - Description: Average value calculated over sample interval.
+      - Properties:
+        - Timestamp = Start of Interval
     - COUNT
       - Name: Count
       - Description: The number of good-quality raw samples that have been recorded for the tag at each sample interval.
+      - Properties:
+        - Timestamp = Start of Interval
     - INTERP
       - Name: Interpolated
       - Description: Interpolates a value at each sample interval based on the raw values on either side of the sample time for the interval.
+      - Properties:
+        - Timestamp = Start of Interval/End of Interval
     - MAX
       - Name: Maximum
       - Description: Maximum good-quality value calculated over a fixed sample interval.
 The calculated value contains the actual timestamp that the maximum value occurred at.
+      - Properties:
+        - Timestamp = Timestamp of Maximum Value
     - MIN
       - Name: Minimum
       - Description: Minimum good-quality value calculated over a fixed sample interval.
 The calculated value contains the actual timestamp that the minimum value occurred at.
+      - Properties:
+        - Timestamp = Timestamp of Minimum Value
     - PERCENTBAD
       - Name: Percent Bad
       - Description: At each interval in a time range, calculates the percentage of raw samples in that interval that have bad-quality status.
+      - Properties:
+        - Timestamp = Start of Interval
     - PERCENTGOOD
       - Name: Percent Good
       - Description: At each interval in a time range, calculates the percentage of raw samples in that interval that have good-quality status.
+      - Properties:
+        - Timestamp = Start of Interval
     - RANGE
       - Name: Range
       - Description: The difference between the minimum good-quality value and maximum good-quality value in each sample interval.
+      - Properties:
+        - Timestamp = Start of Interval
     - DELTA
       - Name: Delta
       - Description: The difference between the earliest good-quality value and latest good-quality value in each sample interval.
+      - Properties:
+        - Timestamp = Start of Interval

 [Tag Details]
   Name: Sinusoid_Wave